Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

 To prove proposition \ref{prop:*-seq}, the goal is to show that there is a ``touching cycle" (defined below) between periodic points that ``encloses" some iterates of the $*-$sequence and that is used to show that the periodic points in $*-$sequence are all homoclinically related.

-Given a saddle periodic point $q$, its local stable and center unstable branches (denoted as $\Ga_l^s(q)$ and $\Ga^u_l(q)$ respectively) define at most $4$ quadrants; more precisely, the complement of the union of the local stable and center unstable set $q$ in a small neighborhood of it has $4$ connected components; let us denote by $(p,Q)$ one of these quadrants.
-For each quadrant, there are a local stable branch $\Gamma^s_l(q)$ and center unstable branch $\Gamma^u_l(q)$ that bound the quadrant; the quadrant $(q,Q)$ can also be identified with the triplet $(q, \Gamma^s_l(q), \Gamma^u_l(q))$.
+\paragraph{Quadrants, sequences and cycles.} Given a saddle (or semi-attracting) periodic point $q$, its local stable and center-unstable branches (denoted as $\Ga_l^s(q)$ and $\Ga^{cu}_l(q)$ respectively) define at most $4$ quadrants ($2$ in case that $q$ is semi-attracting); more precisely, the complement of the union of the local stable and center-unstable set $q$ in a small neighborhood of it has $4$ connected components; let us denote by $(q,Q)$ one of these quadrants that can also be identified with the triplet $(q, \Gamma^s_l(q), \Gamma^{cu}_l(q))$ that indicates the branches that bounds the quadrant.
+When the center-unstable branch is an unstable branch, we denote $\Gamma^{cu}_l(q)$ with $\Ga^u_l(q).$